Science Interviews

 Listen Now Download as mp3 from the show A Little Light Relief

 A gene therapy breakthrough for an inherited motorneurone condition called spinal muscular atrophy, or SMA, has been unveiled by scientists at Oxford University.
-Patients with SMA cannot make sufficient amounts of a protein called SMN - short for survival motorneurone - which is coded for by a gene called SMN-1.
-What Suzan Hammond and her colleagues are announcing this week is a DNA sticking plaster or patch that can boost the activity of a backup gene, called SMN-2, that can make up for the missing SMN-1.
+Patients with SMA cannot make sufficient amounts of a protein called SMN - short for “survival motorneurone” - which is coded for by a gene called SMN-1.
+What Suzan Hammond and her colleagues are announcing this week is a DNA sticking plaster or “patch” that can boost the activity of a backup gene, called SMN-2, that can make up for the missing SMN-1.
 The way they get this genetic patch into the affected cells is by coupling it to a short protein, or peptide.
 Chris Smith found out how the technique restored a normal lifespan to mice with the animal equivalent of spinal muscular atrophy...

 Suzan - Spinal muscular atrophy is an inherited disorder that mainly affects children and starts to present between zero and six months of age.
 It results in death in the motoneurons in the spinal cord and these motor neurons they reach out into the skeletal muscles.
 So when they die the skeletal muscle becomes disused and it starts to become degenerated.
-Its caused by a mutation in the survival motor neuron gene - the gene that's inherited for creating SMA.
+It’s caused by a mutation in the survival motor neuron gene - the gene that's inherited for creating SMA.

 Chris - Given that this is a genetic disorder - how might we be able to tackle it then?

 Suzan - So, in SMA, we have two forms of the gene that causes SMA - SNM-1 and SNM-2.
 And in most of us SNM-1 is fully functional and will give all the protein that is needed to survive and to be healthy but in patients there are mutations or deletions in SMA-1.
-So we left with SMN-2, which only gives about ten per cent of this protein that you need which isnt enough for survival.
+So we left with SMN-2, which only gives about ten per cent of this protein that you need which isn’t enough for survival.
 So what we try to do is we try to enhance the amount of protein that SMN-2 gives.

 Chris - So there are two genes (SMN-1 and SMN-2).
-A healthy person who doesnt have this condition has a normally working copy of both but SMN-1 produces the vast bulk of the protein that you need from that gene.
+A healthy person who doesn’t have this condition has a normally working copy of both but SMN-1 produces the vast bulk of the protein that you need from that gene.
 And in people who have damaged that gene, they get this condition but they do still have the SMN-2 gene limping along and you're saying - can we pep that up in some way in order to bring them up to the level that would make them healthy?

 Chris - Right, So how do you try to persuade SMN-2 to rev up its production so that it produces enough of the stuff you need to keep the cells healthy?

-Suzan - So, in SMN-2, it creates a product which isnt what we would call functional.
+Suzan - So, in SMN-2, it creates a product which isn’t what we would call “functional.”
 And what we have designed is these short bits of DNA, which act as a patch, in which it can combine itself very well onto these products and, therefore, make it a functional product.

 Chris - How do you get those patches into the cells that need them?

-Suzan - On their own its very hard to get these patches into the cells.
-We have designed something which we call peptides which you could think of as a passport or a key that you add to these patches and that really allows these to get into the cell that is required.
+Suzan - On their own it’s very hard to get these patches into the cells.
+We have designed something which we call “peptides” which you could think of as a passport or a key that you add to these patches and that really allows these to get into the cell that is required.

 Chris - How do they work - how do they do that?

-Suzan - Its a little bit unclear.
-Its very non specific - its the type of charge that these peptides have and it seems to allow uptake of these patches into the cell.
+Suzan - It’s a little bit unclear.
+It’s very non specific - it’s the type of charge that these peptides have and it seems to allow uptake of these patches into the cell.

-Chris - So you have a lump of protein - these peptides which you couple to the patch so ones holding hands with the other.
-And the passport - the peptide gets it into cell and then the patch - the short sequence of DNA does the business once its in the cell?
+Chris - So you have a lump of protein - these peptides which you couple to the patch so one’s holding hands with the other.
+And the passport - the peptide gets it into cell and then the patch - the short sequence of DNA does the business once it’s in the cell?

 Suzan - Yes, exactly.